Society of Presidential Fellows Takes Flight

 Thanks to the generosity of several leadership donors, RISD has awarded inaugural Presidential Fellowships to five exceptional students this academic year.
 Presidential Fellows are selected through a highly competitive process and receive full-tuition funding for the duration of their graduate program.
 They also participate in special programming designed to enrich their studies and advance their careers, including opportunities to connect with RISD alumni mentors who are creative thought leaders.

-“It is exciting that the first group of fellows has begun to learn, make and grow at RISD,” says Trustee Hillary Blumberg 92 IL.
+“It is exciting that the first group of fellows has begun to learn, make and grow at RISD,” says Trustee Hillary Blumberg 92 FAV.
 “It is vitally important to make the RISD educational experience accessible to talented graduate students who are already enriching our community and will go on to build impactful creative careers in art and design.”

 “It is exciting that the first group of fellows has begun to learn, make and grow at RISD.”